saltymaccas/muffed/README.md

 # muffed

-A Lemmy client written in flutter.
+A Lemmy client written in flutter with a focus on usability.